Date of Publishing: February 11, 2020

 New York Vacation and Holiday Leave Laws

-- If your employment contract with an employee specifies you will pay out accrued vacation time after his or her employment ends, or if the payment of accrued time is not specified, you must pay employees for earned vacation time.
+- If your employment contract with an employee specifies you will pay out accrued vacation time after their employment ends, or if the payment of accrued time is not specified, you must pay employees for earned vacation time.

-- Employers may disqualify an employee from collecting wages from accrued vacation time (i.e. violating harassment policy or not giving a two week notice), but these criteria must be specified and employees must be given adequate notice of these terms.
+- Employers may disqualify an employee from collecting wages from accrued vacation time (i.e. violating harassment policy or not giving a two-week notice).
+Still, these criteria must be specified and employees must be given adequate notice of these terms.

 - Accrual of vacation time may be capped, but the accrual policy must be documented for employees.

-- Employers may require employees to use their vacation days or else lose the benefit.
+- Employers may require employees to use their vacation days or lose the benefit.

-Additionally, employers do not have to provide paid vacation days during holidays and can schedule employees to work on holidays at no additional hourly wage (unless the time worked qualifies as overtime).
+Additionally, employers do not have to provide paid vacation days during holidays.
+They can schedule employees to work on holidays at no additional hourly wage (unless the time worked qualifies as overtime).

 Recommended Download: Free Restaurant Staff Availability Excel Template